fallwink/LZU-Auto-COVID/README.md

 If you are referring to GitHub actions, please check the running record directly.
 If there is no error in workflow, the reporting is successful.
 If it fails, GitHub will send a message to prompt workflow to fail.

-Of course, you can also configure to use [SeverChan Wechat push] (#optional-wechat-push-results).
+Of course, you can also configure to use [SeverChan Wechat push](#optional-wechat-push-results).

 2. There is no temperature option you gave in reporting system